Eng-Elias/FOCUS--Context_Engineering/README.md

 - **`04_Tasks_and_Workflow.md`**: Describes current objectives, delivery standards, and testing requirements.
 - **`05_User_and_Session.md`**: Captures user preferences and session-specific context.

-## File Structure Guide
-A complete breakdown of the framework's file structure can be found in `FOCUS_CONTEXT/domain/codebase/project-tree.md`.
-Each template includes a "Purpose" section explaining its role.

 ## Customization Guide

-1.  **Start with the Domain Layer**: The most critical files to customize first are in the `FOCUS_CONTEXT/domain/` directory.
-2.  **Fill in Placeholders**: Use a text editor or script to find and replace all `{{VARIABLE_NAME}}` placeholders.
+1.  **Customize FOCUS context**: update the `FOCUS_CONTEXT` directory with your project's specific context.
-3.  **Adapt to Your Stack**: Pay special attention to the "Architecture Notes" and "Technology Adaptations" sections in each template to tailor them to your specific frameworks and platforms.
+2.  **Adapt to Your Stack**: Pay special attention to the "Architecture Notes" and "Technology Adaptations" sections in each template to tailor them to your specific frameworks and platforms.
-4.  **Delete What You Don't Need**: The framework is modular.
+3.  **Delete What You Don't Need**: The framework is modular.
 If a template is not relevant to your project (e.g., `serverless` notes in a monolithic app), remove it.

-## Architecture-Specific Setup

-- **Monolithic**: Focus on `module-map.md` and `dependency-graph.md` to clarify internal boundaries.
-- **Microservices**: The `integration-map.md` and `deployment-topology.md` are critical.
-Each service may have its own lightweight FOCUS context.
-- **Serverless**: Emphasize the `event-driven` notes and document function triggers and IAM roles carefully.

 ## Best Practices

 - **Keep it Concise**: The goal is to be token-efficient.
 Use bullet points and avoid long paragraphs.
-- **Automate Updates**: Use CI/CD hooks to remind developers to update context files when relevant code changes (e.g., modifying a `package.json` should trigger a check of `dependency-graph.md`).
+- **Automate Updates**: Use CI/CD hooks to remind developers to update context files when relevant code changes.
 - **Link, Don't Duplicate**: Where possible, link to existing diagrams, documentation, or configuration files rather than duplicating their content.

 ## Token Optimization